aws-samples/amazon-neptune-ttl-repo/README.md

 To run this example, you need an AWS account with permission to create resources such as a Neptune cluster.

 ## Provision resources
 We provide two configurations.

+We encourage you to review the stack with your security team prior to using it in a production environment.

 ### Provision New Neptune Cluster and Supporting TTL Resources
+If you do not already have a Neptune cluster, we recommend using this option.

 Download a copy of the CloudFormation template (cfn/neptune_ttl_main.yaml) from this repository.
 Then complete the following steps:

 1. On the AWS CloudFormation console, choose **Create stack**.
 2. Choose **With new resources (standard)**.
-3. Select U**pload a template file**.
+3. Select **Upload a template file**.
 4. Choose **Choose file** to upload the local copy of the template that you downloaded.
 The name of the file is neptune_ttl_main.yaml.
 5. Choose **Next**.
 6. Enter a stack name of your choosing.
-7. In the **Parameters** section, use defaults for the remaining parameters.
+7. In the **Parameters** section, enter a value for ApplicationID.
+For the remaining parameters, use defaults.
 8. Choose **Next**.
 9. Continue through the remaining sections.
 10. Read and select the check boxes in the **Capabilities** section.